What’s the Current Status?

-Kiawah Development Partners (KP) has five outstanding DHEC permit applications — four of which we have legally challenged.
-The first one is a request for a permit to build a 2,783-foot bulkhead/revetment.
+Kiawah Development Partners (KDP) had five outstanding DHEC permit applications — four of which we have legally challenged.
+The first one was a request for a permit to build a 2,783-foot bulkhead/revetment.
 After this initial request, they also applied for a permit to build a 340-foot steel sheet pile wall, a community dock, and a 2,380-foot steel wall.

 The 2,783-foot Bulkhead/Revetment

 That decision left both sides unhappy.
-In 2009, the Conservation League appealed the issuance of the 270 feet of revetment/bulkhead system, and KP also filed an appeal, seeking the permit for the full 2,783-foot bulkhead/revetment.
-Both cases were heard in the ALC.
+In 2009, the Conservation League appealed the issuance of the 270 feet of revetment/bulkhead system, and KDP also filed an appeal, seeking the permit for the full 2,783-foot bulkhead/revetment.
+The cases were both heard in the ALC.

-The Supreme Court granted our motion for injunction, temporarily preventing KP from constructing the bulkhead/revetment until the case was heard.
+The Supreme Court granted our motion for injunction, temporarily preventing KDP from constructing the bulkhead/revetment until the case was heard.